oracle/fmw-kubernetes/docs-source/content/oam/manage-oam-domains/domain-lifecycle.md

 description: "Learn about the domain life cyle of an OAM domain."
 ---

-As OAM domains use the Oracle WebLogic Server Kubernetes Operator, domain lifecyle operations are managed using the Oracle WebLogic Server Kubernetes Operator itself.
+As OAM domains use the WebLogic Kubernetes Operator, domain lifecyle operations are managed using the WebLogic Kubernetes Operator itself.

 This document shows the basic operations for starting, stopping and scaling servers in the OAM domain.

-For more detailed information refer to [Domain Life Cycle](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle/) in the [Oracle WebLogic Server Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/) documentation.
+For more detailed information refer to [Domain Life Cycle](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle/) in the [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/) documentation.

 {{% notice note %}}
 Do not use the WebLogic Server Administration Console or Oracle Enterprise Manager Console to start or stop servers.